lorddusk/ObsidianDnD/Reference/deities/Mogis.md

 Of all his fellow gods, Mogis holds the most respect for Phenax.
 Mogis can't help but smile at the chaos Phenax is able to cause and the carnage the Returned wreak on the world.
 Phenax has a talent for inciting conflict, which allows Mogis to revel in the resulting strife.

 Mogis harbors an abiding disrespect, verging on hatred, for Ephara and Karametra.
 Ephara's neat, orderly cities are a delight to destroy, especially given her fussy, precise adherence to rules.
 Likewise, Ephara's close relationships with Iroas and Heliod provoke Mogis's disgust.
 Mogis disdains Karametra because she aids mortals and provides succor to the weak.
-These are acts of foolishness because the weak don't deserve aidï¿½they are fodder for the strong.
+These are acts of foolishness because the weak don't deserve aid—they are fodder for the strong.
 Setting fertile fields ablaze and witnessing the resulting famine is a source of enjoyment for Mogis, though he has been surprised more than once by the ferocity of Karametra's reprisals.

 **Worshiping Mogis**: Mogis exhorts his followers to channel their hatred and rage into ever greater acts of cruelty and violence.
 He demands actions over words, making his followers an active and dangerous lot.
 From the spurned lover thirsting for revenge to the blood-drenched warrior on the battlefield, all honor Mogis with the shedding of blood in anger.

 Minotaurs are the most ardent worshipers of Mogis and regularly hold bloody rites in his honor.
 Warchanters, the minotaur clergy of Mogis, whip their marauders into a near-mindless frenzy before battle; the ensuing slaughter gives glory to Mogis's name.

 The appearance of the blood moon is a most holy occasion for the faithful of Mogis, since the moon represents his hateful crimson eye.
-At such times, his followers prepare and consume a feast of meat, either raw or barely cooked, along with copious amounts of intoxicants, followed by ritual self-mutilationï¿½scarring themselves to demonstrate their devotion to Mogis.
+At such times, his followers prepare and consume a feast of meat, either raw or barely cooked, along with copious amounts of intoxicants, followed by ritual self-mutilation—scarring themselves to demonstrate their devotion to Mogis.

 **Mogis's Champions**: **Alignment**: Usually chaotic, often evil